 Information in this paragraph taken from the Placenta Remedies Network site.

 Our bodies are naturally amazing at healing and your placenta can help you along your healing journey in a multitude of ways.
 To help you heal and recover, your placenta contains:

-✔️ Stem cells and growth factors which actually target areas in need of healing.
+✔️ Stem cells and growth factors (in raw placenta) which actually target areas in need of healing.

 ✔️ Vitamin E which heals damaged cells.

 ✔️ Cytokines- fibroblasts that trigger cell metabolism to replace damaged cells.